ketut-garjita/de-zoomcamp-2024/README.md

 	```
 	SELECT * FROM ny_taxi.yellow_cab_data LIMIT 10
 	```

 ###  ETL: API to GCS

-Ok, so we've written data locally to a database, but what about the cloud?
-In this tutorial, we'll walk through the process of using Mage to extract, transform, and load data from an API to Google Cloud Storage (GCS).
+In this tutorial will walk through the process of using Mage to extract, transform, and load data from an API to Google Cloud Storage (GCS).

-We'll cover both writing partitioned and unpartitioned data to GCS and discuss why you might want to do one over the other.
+Covering both writing partitioned and unpartitioned data to GCS and discuss why you might want to do one over the other.
 Many data teams start with extracting data from a source and writing it to a data lake before loading it to a structured data source, like a database.

 ### ETL: GCS to BigQuery